 3. Give Encouragement

-If there has been questionable Internet use, it might feel awkward at first to have a conversation about it.
-But remember, Internet accountability is not about being a cop or catching your friend red-handed.
+If there has been an Incident, it might feel awkward at first to have a conversation about it.
+But remember, accountability is not about being a cop or catching your friend red-handed.
 It is about being a coach and learning ways to motivate them to develop new habits online.

 If you notice repeated problems, here are eight steps to follow with your friend.